aphyr/partitions-post/README.markdown

 > SECONDARIES in a 3 node replset.
 2 hours later the old primary rejoined and
 > rolled back everything on the new primary.
 Our bad for not using w=majority."

 This partition caused <b>two hours of write loss</b>.
-From my conversations with large-scale MongoDB users, I gather that network events causing failover on EC2 are common.
+From our conversations with large-scale MongoDB users, we gather that network events causing failover on EC2 are common.
 Simultaneous primaries accepting writes for *multiple days* are not unknown.